Skip to content

 5. Create opportunities for ongoing exercise.
 There are numerous mental health benefits of exercise.
 This can be done by continuing a previous exercise routine or trying new types of exercise.
 Even walking can increase blood flow and help with oxygen intake.

-6. Try mindfulness activities like meditation or yoga.
+6. Try mindfulness activities like meditating or doing yoga.
 They help you focus on the present and put you in touch with your body and mind.
 They increase blood flow, enhance breathing, and can lower heart rate and blood pressure.

 7. Consider joining support groups.
 Either in-person or online support groups can provide focused sessions on grief.